Dr. Michael Cacciatore

 Dr. Cacciatore has taught courses in research methodology, data analysis, risk communication, and social marketing, at both the graduate and undergraduate levels.

 Dr. Cacciatore has extensive research experience, including work on several large-scale, National Science Foundation-funded research grants.
-As part of this experience he has presented research findings to site visit teams and members of the United States Senate Agriculture Appropriations Subcommittee.
-Most recently, Dr. Cacciatore co-wrote a funded grant that will investigate framing effects and crisis communication in the context of food safety.
+He has presented research findings at major communication conferences, and has published reports for groups like the American Academy of Arts and Sciences and the National Academies of Sciences, Engineering, and Medicine.
+Most recently, Dr. Cacciatore co-wrote a funded grant that will investigate humor effects in the context of science communication.